 Calibration Error (CE) is the difference between the concentration indicated by the CEMS and that of the audit gas (EPA protocol audit gas).
-The purpose of this test is to verify the accuracy

-Attachment 15 -- QACPP for THC, CO, O2, and CO2 CEMS Clean Harbors Aragonite, LLC page 7 January 29, 2019 UTD981552177 and linearity of the individual THC, CO, and O_2 monitors over the entire measurement range.
+The purpose of this test is to verify the accuracy and linearity of the individual CO and $O_2$ monitors over the entire measurement range.
 The CE audit is conducted on a quarterly basis.
 This test differs from the daily calibrations in that different audit gases are used (EPA protocol vs. certified NIST) and the testing is done at three data points, rather than two.
-The performance specifications for THC, CO, and O_2 calibration error testing are given in Section 5.2.4 and Table 5.1.
+The performance specifications for CO and $O_2$ calibration error testing are given in Section 5.2.4 and Table 5.1.